14 Top Ski Resorts in Ontario, 2024/25

 Evening at Mount Pakenham | Photo Copyright: Mount Pakenham

-Mount Pakenham is a small, family-focused ski hill near Ottawa.
+Mount Pakenham is a small, family-owned, and family-focused ski hill near Ottawa.
 The hill has a drop of 285 feet (85 meters) and only 10 runs, which are mostly designed for beginner and intermediate skiers.

-The ski resort is even better now: more snow now that increased snowmaking equipment is fully operational, lift lines are shorter with the new quad chairlift, and 100 percent night skiing lighting coverage now means you can rack up incredible vertical.
-Cozy up to a stunning new stone fireplace in the day lodge and enjoy better seating as you have lunch.
+The ski resort is even better now: more snow now that increased snowmaking equipment is fully operational, lift lines are shorter with the quad chairlift, and 100 percent night skiing lighting coverage now means you can rack up incredible vertical.
+Cozy up to a stunning stone fireplace in the day lodge and enjoy better seating as you have lunch.

-Uphill capacity consists of three quad chairlifts and a T-bar.
-Other smaller equipment includes a rope tow, a handle tow, and a carpet lift.
 A snow tubing park is also on-site, but you have to walk your tube back up to the top.
 Snowshoe trails wind their way around the resort as well.

 Mount Pakenham is a great place to learn to ski.
 Complete packages including rentals, lessons, helmet, and a lift ticket are available for slightly more than the cost of a single lift ticket.